zielesny/MIPET/Tutorial/Tutorial.md

 Every version includes a zip file that comprises the MIPET Java archive containing all dependencies except Tinker, along with a comprehensive Java runtime environment.
 By clicking
 <a href="https://github.com/zielesny/MIPET/releases/download/MIPET/MIPET_linux_x86_64.tar.gz">here</a>,
 you can automatically download the zip file of the latest version.
-Follow the instructions for installing [Tinker](#tinker) after extracting the zip file.
-Before running the pipeline,  it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which can be located in the MIPET root directory:
+Follow the instructions below for installing [Tinker](#tinker) after extracting the zip file.
+Before running the pipeline,  it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which is located in the MIPET root directory:

 * *MIPET.Directory.scratch* - scratch directory
 * *MIPET.Directory.calculation* - intermediate results
 * *MIPET.Directory.result* - results

 Note: use "/" instead of "\\" as separator.
 A directory on a RAM disk would be ideal for the scratch directory.
-Then, execute the JAR from the command line.
+Then, execute the JAR from the command line to start the initial test job (see above).

 ### Tinker
 Please note the current <a href="https://dasher.wustl.edu/tinker/downloads/license.pdf">licence</a> of Tinker.
 To use MIPET, add the Tinker molecular modeling tool package.
 For this task, you must download Tinker executables version 8.10.2 and the atomic parameter files.
 Visit the Tinker downloads website by clicking <a href="https://dasher.wustl.edu/tinker/downloads/">here</a>
+to access the downloads.<br>
-to access the downloads.
-Make sure to choose the appropriate version for your operating system:
+To install Tinker's executables, download the archive from the Tinker website or choose one of the links provided for your operating system:

   * <a href="https://dasher.wustl.edu/tinker/downloads/bin-windows-8.10.2.zip"> Windows </a>
   * <a href="https://dasher.wustl.edu/tinker/downloads/bin-linux-8.10.2.tar.gz"> Linux</a>.

+After unpacking, move the executable files to the "tinker" subfolder located in your MIPET root directory.
+Please refer to the directory structure below for guidance.

-The atomic parameter sets are located in the "Tinker Package Distribution" archive:
+The atomic parameter sets are located in the "Tinker Package Distribution" archive.
+Download the archive from the Tinker website or choose one of the links provided for your operating system:

   * <a href="https://dasher.wustl.edu/tinker/downloads/tinker-8.10.2.zip"> Windows </a>
   * <a href="https://dasher.wustl.edu/tinker/downloads/tinker-8.10.2.tar.gz"> Linux</a>.

-Inside the "params" directory, all atomic parameter sets can be found.
-To set up MIPET, create a subfolder named "tinker" (if it does not already exists) in the root directory and place the executables and parameter files inside.
+After unpacking, move the force field parameter files from the "params" subfolder of the archive to the "params" subfolder of the "tinker" subfolder in your MIPET root directory.
+Please refer to the directory structure below for guidance.<br>

 Example directory structure:

     ├── MIPET                   # MIPET root directory